The daily value is estimated to be 50 grams.

 These deficiencies are marked by series of symptoms like insomnia, stomach pain, fatigue, depression, burning feet, upper respiratory tract infection, etc. Although the deficiency of this vitamin is rare.

-Diary product, salmon, mushroom, sunflower seed, liver, etc.
+Dairy product, salmon, mushroom, sunflower seed, liver, etc.

 It is recommended around 10 milligrams for the mature individual in the single day.